 Morbius, the Jared Leto-starring tale of a scientist who accidentally transforms himself into a super-powered, vampire-like being, was set for a July 30 release in Australia before the coronavirus pandemic took plans off the rails.
 It’s now been delayed by nearly a whole year and is set to release on March 18, 2021 in Australia.

-Shang-Chi and the Legend of the Ten Rings was was originally scheduled for mid-February 2021 and has since been minorly delayed to May 7, 2021 in the U.S. As usual, expect an Australian release sometime around this date.
+Shang-Chi and the Legend of the Ten Rings was was originally scheduled for mid-February 2021 and has since been delayed to April 29, 2021.
 The film stars Simu Liu as martial arts expert Shang-Chi.

 Thor: Love and Thunder was delayed due to the knock-on effects of the coronavirus.
-While previously it was set for release on November 5, 2021 in the U.S. it’s now been pushed back to February 11, 2022.
-No Australian release date is confirmed, but expect it to be a day or two earlier than this date.
+While previously it was set for release on November 5, 2021 it’s now been pushed back to February 10, 2022.
 It’s the fourth Thor film and sees the return of Natalie Portman’s Jane Foster.

 New TV Release Schedule